-Effective control of swarms is mostly done by aerial spraying, targeted at juvenile adults while roosting in the evening or early morning.
+Effective control of swarms is mostly done by aerial spraying, targeted at juvenile adults while they are roosting in the evening or early morning.

-Otherwise, please contact your local Biosecurity Officer if you require locust pest animal management advice.
+Otherwise, please contact your local biosecurity officer if you require locust or pest insect management advice.

 We've worked with regional pest animal committees and the community to develop regional strategic pest animal management plans in each of our 11 Local Land Services regions.

-Your Regional Strategic Pest Animal Management Plans will tell you what priority pest animal pest animals you need to manage and how.
+Your Regional Strategic Pest Animal Management Plan will tell you what priority pest animal pest animals you need to manage and how.

 Farm Force - Farm kids standing guard against bushfire, pests, drought and flood